rhomobile/rhomobile-docs/eb/en/edge/guide/pb3.md

 * Generic methods RasConnect & RasDisconnect are not supported.
 * [PageZoom](../guide/configreference?PageZoom) is not supported on IE. This web view supports text zoom only.

+####Scrollbars/Fingerscrolling
+In order to support backwards compatibility, PocketBrowser was forced to use PIE (IE4) for WM6.5 devices even though IE6 was available.
+This was because developers at the time were reliant on the scrollbars, which Microsoft dropped in IE6 on Windows Mobile.
+As a result of that decision, PIE is still used on WM today, rather than IE6.
+IE6 on CE supports scrollbars and is more capable web view.The Scroll options have changed in the configuration file to accommodate more options since CE7 has introduced Finger Scrolling.

 ##Android
 Since you have chosen Android to run a PocketBrowser v2 application, you should expect some major differences with regard to rendering.
 The rendering that is used on Android is the stock Webview that comes with the Android SDK.